-Still, as much as I occasionally enjoy the show's cheeky irreverence and saucy snarkiness, I just didn't really think of it as a P.I. show.
+Still, as much as I occasionally enjoy the show's cheeky irreverence and saucy snarkiness (and roll my eyes at some of the more juvenile crudeness), I just didn't really think of it as a P.I. show.
 Until the upcoming season eight.
-In that one, Archer is a real, rootin' tootin' hard-boiled P.I.
+In that one, they pulled out ALL the stops, making Archer a real, rootin' tootin' hard-boiled P.I.

 Or at least he thinks he is.

 After being "killed" in the final episode of the show's seventh season, the ego-that-walks-like-a-man returns in the eight season (dubbed, appropriately enough, "Dreamland").
-Apparently he's not quite dead, but in a coma while lying in a coma, dreaming that he's a hard-boiled private eye in 1947 Los Angeles, out to nail the killer of his "partner," Woodhouse.
+Apparently he's not quite dead, but in a coma, dreaming that he's a hard-boiled private eye in 1947 Los Angeles, out to nail the killer of his "partner," Woodhouse.
 In "real" life, of course, Woodhouse was Archer's long-suffering and long-missing valet.

 Meanwhile, the rest of the regulars -- at least in Archer's imagination -- are also recast: his mother, Malory, is a ruthless crimelord who runs Los Angeles, former ISIS HR director Pam is now a bruiser, his secretary Cheryl goes full femme-fatale and Archer and Lana, his rival and fellow agent, look like they're going to be hooking up.
 Maybe.

 Colour this one noir, or at least "noir" as it's currently understood.
 In other words, be prepared for plenty of trenchcoats, fedoras, women with "legs up to here" (and garter belts and silk stockings to match), machine guns, cheap patter and enough murky lighting, dubious shadows and plot holes to hide an elephant in.
 And this being Archer, expect plenty of "dick" jokes.

 The show's fans wouldn't have it any other way.